 Although the 210 shares some common traits with the 300, there are some features that set them apart.
 These differences can make you either love or hate these cameras.

 Their dimensions are not exactly identical either, with the wide 210 measuring 178.5 x 117.5 x 94.5 mm and the other model, 167.8 x 94.7 x 120.9 mm.
-Overall the former device looks smooth, chunkier and curvier compared to the sharp and clean angles of the Wide 300, that give it a box-like appearance.
+Overall the former device looks smooth, chunkier, and curvier compared to the sharp and clean angles of the Wide 300, which gives it a box-like appearance.
 Not many people seem to like the look of the Wide 300, preferring the Wide 210 instead.

 The tripod is very useful for those who don’t have a steady hand, or for taking a group picture and there’s nobody available to operate the camera.
 Those who need the tripod for these or any other situation should consider the Wide 300 camera, for the Wide 210 lacks it.[content-egg module=Amazon template=custom/simple_list next=1]